apache/cordova-docs/www/docs/en/2.5.0/cordova/media/media.play.md

 Description
 -----------

-Function `media.play` is a synchronous function that starts or <a href="../events/events.resume.html">resume</a>s playing an audio file.
+Function `media.play` is a synchronous function that starts or resumes playing an audio file.

 Supported Platforms
 -------------------